circlefin/malachite/specs/english/forced-updates/README.md

 For all effects, it can be useful to consider the first block of a new fork as it was a genesis state or block.

-If L2 made progress until height 1000, but the last accepted proof on L1 was for height 900, on L2 this effectively means that correct validators need to roll-back to the state of 900 for the reset, and dismiss the previously produced blocks
+If L2 made progress until height 1000, but the last accepted proof on L1 was for height 900, on L2 this effectively means that correct validators need to roll-back to the state of 900 for the reset, and dismiss the previously produced blocks.

 **Requirement.** In addition to ensure safety (every proof accepted on L1 contains all sufficiently old registrations), the protocol should ensure progress in favorable situations, that is: If at the end of an EVE epoch the validator set defined by L1 registrations contains a quorum of honest validators that are alive for sufficiently long, new blocks should be added to L2, and if there are alive provers, proofs should be added to L1.